marxin/texi2rst-generated/sphinx/libiberty/function-variable-and-macro-listing.rst

 .. waitpid.c:3

-.. function:: int waitpid(int pid,int *status,int )
+.. function:: int waitpid (int pid, int *status, int)

   This is a wrapper around the ``wait`` function.
 Any 'special' values of :samp:`{pid}` depend on your implementation of ``wait``, as